Elie-Mendy/DApp-Voting/packages/hardhat-project/test/Voting_DOS_GAS_LIMIT.md

 # Config

-Limit of contract is, if equality on proposal, then le first proposalID with the total_votes win.
+Limit of contract is, if equality on proposal, then the first proposalID with the total_votes win (default error).

+____

+DOS_GAS_LIMIT is an simple error of memory.
+In example tally_votes dont are use if 10_000 proposals, the memory freeze because the function cost is limit for exec function.

 In hardhat.config.js set params `blockGasLimit` for set the gasLimit accepted: